 When staying with the Zambezi Queen Collection, you’ll need to pass through immigration in both Namibia and Botswana.
 Check that your passport is up to date, and whether or not you’ll need a visa for entry into either country.
 If you’re from the US, the EU or Australia, you won’t need a visa to enter either country for less than 90 days.

 Get the necessary vaccinations.

-For a trip on board the Zambezi Queen or Chobe Princesses, we recommend that you get Hepatitis A and typhoid injections in addition to your routine vaccinations such as tetanus and MMR.
+We recommend that you get Hepatitis A and typhoid injections in addition to your routine vaccinations such as tetanus and MMR.
 View more information here.
 Although there is no risk of yellow fever, the government of Botswana and Namibia will need you to show proof of yellow fever vaccination if you’re arriving from a country with a risk of yellow fever.
 Check this list to be sure.

 Take malaria precautions.

 The Chobe River is in a malaria area, so it’s worth considering taking prescription medications to avoid contracting the disease (check with your doctor if you’re pregnant or travelling with small children).
 The best approach to avoiding malaria is to prevent being bitten by mosquitos as much as possible, by wearing mosquito repellant and long-sleeved clothing that covers your legs and arms.
 As a guest of the Zambezi Queen Collection, we’ll provide you with mosquito repellant.

 Travelling with children?